Caruso33/web3_communities/README.md

 ## Idea

-Spin up a community in fast manner through deployment of a contract and frontend to commnicate with your audience in decentralized fashion.
+Spin up a community in fast manner through deployment of a contract and frontend to communicate with your audience in decentralized fashion.
 Use blog, comment, statistics, search and content encryption functionality.
 With the community there comes also a ERC20 token to check for the encryption against if the holder owns a token amount above given threshold.

 As this was a solo hack, time constraints meant unfortunately not being able to include a chat functionality (through using xmtp) and including meetups (through using poap as attendance proof).